Adaptive market hypothesis: Evidence

 Evidence shows that hedge funds profit from trading with less sophisticated investors but also make the profitable trades endogenously risky, consistent with the premise of the adaptive market hypothesis that the risk and returns are determined endogenously as different species of investors trade with one another.

 Applications

 Evolution of Stock markets, Commodities, Energy Investments, Precious Metals, and Islamic Calendar Anomalies

-In 2017, researchers from Bahria University first time related the Adaptive Market Hypothesis (AMH) to Islamic holidays and political regimes.
-The authors found returns from stock markets vary across Islamic holidays, and different Political regimes (Military and Civilian) hence, financial markets exhibit adaptive behavior and support AMH.
-Similarly, during his Ph.D., Shahid (2019) first time linked the Islamic financial Anomalies (month of Ramadan Effect) with the Adaptive Market Hypothesis.
-He proved the time-varying predictability of the month of Ramadan Effect in adaptive markets at firm levels.
+In 2017, researchers from Bahria University related the Adaptive Market Hypothesis (AMH) to Islamic holidays and political regimes.
+The authors (Shahid and Sattar) found that returns from stock markets vary across Islamic holidays and different political regimes (military and civilian), demonstrating that financial markets exhibit adaptive behavior and supporting the AMH.

-Moreover, he first time investigated the behavior of returns from commodities, precious metals, and energy under the umbrella of AMH and different prevailing COVID-19 conditions, and elucidated certain COVID-19 conditions proved more conducive to the performance of returns from commodities (Agriculture), precious metals, and energy.
-Hence, he supported the AMH.
+Shahid also investigated the behavior of returns from commodities, precious metals, and energy under the umbrella of AMH and different prevailing COVID-19 conditions, and found certain COVID-19 conditions proved more conducive to the performance of returns from commodities (agriculture), precious metals, and energy, supporting the AMH.